-A: While the Sanction Guidelines provide that adjudicators must rely on the CRD description of arbitration awards and arbitration settlements, these awards and settlements can be expunged from CRD if an associated person is granted an arbitration award that contains expungement relief, meets the narrow grounds specified in FINRA Rule 2080, and receives judicial confirmation of the expungement relief.
-This process is explained further in the FINRA Notice to Arbitrators and Parties on Expanded Expungement Guidance (last updated September 2017).
+A: While the Sanction Guidelines provide that adjudicators must rely on the CRD description of arbitration awards and arbitration settlements, these awards and settlements can be expunged from CRD if an arbitration panel issues an award containing expungement relief based on the narrow grounds specified in FINRA Rules 12805(c)(8)(A)(i) or 13805(c)(9)(A)(i) (or FINRA Rule 2080(b)(1) for cases filed before October 16, 2023), and the associated person receives judicial confirmation of the award containing expungement relief per FINRA Rule 2080(a).
+This process is explained further in Regulatory Notice 23-12.
 The Sanction Guidelines advise adjudicators that they may consider evidence that a respondent has petitioned a court of competent jurisdiction to confirm an arbitration award that contains expungement relief.

 Periodic Revisions of the Guidelines